 The problem, from the vendors' point of view, is that not all salespeople are motivated the same way.
 Consequently, not all incentive programs work.

 Twenty percent of the salespeople make eighty percent of the sales and profits.
 Too often, sales incentives - perhaps in an effort to be fair - are geared to the entire sales force or VAR channel.

 The risk in a program like this is that the glove that fits everyone, in the end, fits no one.
 Enlightened marketing strategists know that the top twenty percent are already motivated.
 Simply put, a strategy that's geared to light a fire under the next twenty percent - the next logical group - doubles the business in a more cost-efficient manner.

 Salespeople by nature are like electricity.
 They naturally take the path of least resistance.
 That's not to say they are lazy or untoward.
 In fact, it's just the opposite.
 Good salespeople look to simplicity to make things happen.

 Often, incentive programs fail miserably because of complexities in their recording and reporting systems or in how rewards are won.
-If you put the salesperson in a position where he or she is forced to assess "To get this, I first have to sell this, plus these and not these and they must include these," you are creating a recipe for confusion, sales frustration and failure.
+If you put the salesperson in a position where they are forced to assess "To get this, I first have to sell this, plus these and not these and they must include these," you are creating a recipe for confusion, sales frustration, and failure.
 In the end, the incentive program becomes a disincentive!